 - Computer.
 We have excellent computer labs that you will have full access to.
 But, if you would prefer to use your own machine we recommend one with the following specification:

 - (15” Screen Desirable)

-- Security, Network and Forensics related software (you can optionally take a first look into these pieces of software that we will learn and explore in more detail during the course)
+Before your course begins, you take a first look into these pieces of software that we will learn and explore in more detail during the course.

 - Kali Linux (free, can be downloaded online)

-- The Autopsy digital forensic tool (free software, can be downloaded online)
+- The Autopsy digital forensic tool (free, can be downloaded online)